zhaorenhuo/renhuozhao.github.io/_pages/about.md

+---
+permalink: /
+title: "Zhao Renhuo - Personal Profile"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Zhao Renhuo - Personal Profile
 My name is Zhao Renhuo, and I am from Anqing City, Anhui Province, China.
 Currently, I am pursuing a Master's degree in Artificial Intelligence at the School of Artificial Intelligence and Computer Science at Jiangnan University.
 My supervisors are Professors Zhao Hong Deng and Zhiyong Xiao.
 I completed my undergraduate studies at Anhui University, majoring in Digital Media Technology at the School of Computer Science and Technology.